 I stated earlier in this article that each antioxidant that has disarmed a free radical becomes sacrificed unless its “sister” antioxidant comes along and rejuvenates it.
 Every antioxidant has a “sister” antioxidant which can regenerate the spent antioxidant.
 For example here are some of the antioxidant sister pairs…

-- Lipoic acid can be regenerated by itself and can regenerate all of the other antioxidants
+- Lipoic Acid can be regenerated by itself and can regenerate all of the other antioxidants

-- Vitamin C is regenerated by vitamin E, glutathione and lipoic acid
+- Vitamin C is regenerated by vitamin E, glutathione and Lipoic Acid

 - Vitamin E is regenerated by vitamin C, coQ10 and lipoic acid

-- Glutathione is regenerated by lipoic acid
+- Glutathione is regenerated by Lipoic Acid

-So as you can see it is important to get all of these antioxidants into our body on a daily basis.
+As you can see it is important to get all of these antioxidants into our body on a daily basis.
 These antioxidants work together helping to protect the body and keep the system filled with antioxidants.

 How to Increase Your Antioxidants

 Diet is the first way to get more antioxidants into your body.
 Eating a nutrient dense fertility diet includes all whole foods, fruits, vegetables, whole grains, grass-fed meats, raw dairy, nuts, seeds and seaweed.
 All of these foods offer a wide variety of nutrients which are needed for optimal antioxidant levels.

 Make sure to eat a wide variety of colors and fresh raw foods.
 Antioxidants are sensitive to heat and can be damaged during cooking and processing, so include a good amount of raw foods in your diet.
 Fresh pressed juices and smoothies are a great and easy way to get an abundance of nutrients into your diet.